Manitowoc Shipbuilding Company

 Manitowoc Shipbuilding Company, located in Manitowoc, Wisconsin, was a major shipbuilder for the Great Lakes.
-It was founded in 1902, and made mainly steel ferries and ore haulers.
+It was founded in 1902, with the purchase of the "Burger & Burger Shipyard," a predecessor to The Burger Boat Company, and made mainly steel ferries and ore haulers.
 During World War II, it built submarines, tank landing craft (LCTs), and self-propelled fuel barges called "YOs".
 Employment peaked during the military years at 7000.
 The shipyard closed in 1968, when Manitowoc Company bought Bay Shipbuilding Company and moved their shipbuilding operation to Sturgeon Bay.

 Submarine building program

 Shipyard President Charles C. West contacted the Bureau of Construction and Repair in 1939 to propose building destroyers at Manitowoc and transporting them through the Chicago River, Chicago Sanitary and Ship Canal, Illinois River, and Mississippi River in a floating drydock towed by the tugboat Minnesota.
 After evaluating the plan and surveying the shipyard, the Navy suggested building submarines instead.
 A contract for ten submarines was awarded on 9 September 1940.
 The Navy paid for lift machinery on Chicago's Western Avenue railroad bridge to clear a submarine.
-The 15-foot-draft submarines entered the floating drydock on the Illinois River to get through the 9-foot-deep Chain of Rocks Channel near the confluence of the Mississippi and Missouri Rivers.
+The 15-foot-draft submarines entered a floating drydock on the Illinois River to get through the 9-foot-deep Chain of Rocks Channel near the confluence of the Mississippi and Missouri Rivers.
 Submarines left the drydock at New Orleans and reinstalled periscope shears, periscopes, and radar masts which had been removed to clear bridges over the river.

 Manitowoc had never built a submarine before, but the first was completed 228 days before the contract delivery date.
 Contracts were awarded for additional submarines, and the last submarine was completed by the date scheduled for the 10th submarine of the original contract.
 Total production of 28 submarines was completed for $5,190,681 less than the contract price.

 SS-361 through SS-364 were initially ordered as Balao-class, and were assigned hull numbers that fall in the middle of the range of numbers for the Balao class (SS-285 through SS-416 & SS-425–426).
 Thus, in some references they are listed with that class.
 However, they were completed by Manitowoc as Gatos, due to an unavoidable delay in Electric Boat's development of Balao-class drawings.
 Manitowoc was a follow yard to Electric Boat, and was dependent on them for designs and drawings.